Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 ```

 ## SPE11-B (`spe11b.geo`)

+__Important__: as for variant A, the geometry is defined in the x-y plane, while the description defines the geometry in the
+x-z plane in order to be in agreement with variant C. See the above section for more details.

 This file contains the geometry of the SPE11 variant B. Internally, it reuses `spe11a.geo` and scales it to the required
 dimensions.
 The default mesh sizes of `spe11a.geo` are also scaled in order to fit to the extended domain sizes.
 However,